tokuhirom/FormValidator-Lite/README.md

           hiragana: "[_1] is not Hiragana"
         ...

+    Set the error message map.
+In the 'function' and 'message' sections, `[_1]` will be replaced with the description of the failing parameter provided in the 'param' section.

     Setup error message map.

 - `$validator->set_message("$param.$func" => $message)`

         $v->set_message('zip.jzip' => 'Please input correct zip number.');

-    Set error message for the $param and $func.
+    Note that it will void any previous calls to `load_function_message`, `set_message` or `set_param_message`.

 - my @errors = $validator->get\_error\_messages()
 - my $errors = $validator->get\_error\_messages()

-    Get whole error messages for `<$q`\> in array/arrayref.
-    This method returns array in list context, otherwise HashRef.
+    Get all the error messages for the query.
+This method returns an array in list context and an array reference otherwise.

 - my $msg = $validator->get\_error\_message($param => $func)

-    Generate error message for parameter $param and function named $func.
+    Generate the error message for parameter `$param` and function `$func`.

 - my @msgs = $validator->get\_error\_messages\_from\_param($param)

-    Get error messages by $q for parameter $param.
+    Get all the error messages for the parameter `$param`.

 # WHY NOT FormValidator::Simple?